 •Furniture.
 Depending on your move, you may or may not be taking apart your furniture before packing it.
 To save space, consider filling drawers, wardrobes, and other hollow furniture with your clothes.

 •Garbage Bags.
 In a pinch, garbage bags will do.
 They can, however, easily rip and tear, so be sure to purchase high-grade plastic bags and double-bag your clothing.

 Always Have More Packing Boxes than You Need.
 Clothes take up more space than you think.
 If you live in a northern province or territory, much of your winter wardrobe is likely comprised of heavy jackets, sweaters, and boots.
 These items do not compress easily, and can be heavy.
 Always have extra packing boxes in case you run out, and ensure they are reinforced with tape so as not to burst during travel.

 Group Similar Clothes.
 Stuffing underwear, winter boots, and hangers in one box is a recipe for disaster.
 To maximize space, consider packing items according to material, size, weight, and shape.

 Packing clothes in preparation for a move is an easy DIY project.
-If you’re looking for professional help for your residential or commercial move, get in touch with us today at King’s Transfer.
+If you’re looking for professional help for your residential move or commercial move, get in touch with our Montreal movers today at King’s Transfer.
 We can transport your belongings from one floor to another, across town, across the continent, or anywhere in the world.